-Subgrade 3a good quality because of a moderate soil droughtiness limitation.
-In comparison with land classified as Grade 2 these profiles contain higher amounts of hard sandstone.
-Topsoils typically comprise non calcareous medium clay loams which are very slightly to slightly stony (c.
-1-2% hard sandstone >2cm and 2-10% total hard sandstone by volume).
-These overlie well drained medium/heavy clay loam and clay upper subsoils and clay lower subsoils which are moderately stony (c.
-20.25% total hard sandstone by volume).
-These profiles proved impenetrable to an auger between 40.55 cm depth because of hard sandstone.
-From the soil inspection pit dug within this mapping unit.
-Pit 1 it was observed that the sandstone occurs in pockets throughout the profile.
-This uneven distribution of profile stoniness explains why firstly the auger borings within this mapping unit were impenetrable at different depths and secondly why estimation of profile stone contents from the auger observations are lower than those observed from Pit

-1 The interaction between these soil textures profile stone contents and moderate substructural conditions with the relatively dry climate which prevails at this locality acts to moderately restrict the soil profile available water for uptake by crop roots.
-This has the effect of reducing the level and consistency of crop yields and gives rise to a moderate risk of drought stress for those crops which are grown
+5 4 The majority of agricultural land surveyed has been classified as Subgrade 3a good quality because of a moderate soil droughtiness limitation.
+In comparison with land classified as Grade 2 these profiles contain more stony upper subsoils and heavier textured subsoils.
+Topsoils typically comprise non calcareous medium clay loams which are very slightly to slightly stony (about 2 3 % hard sandstone >2cm and 8 12 % total hard sandstone by volume) These typically overlie well drained medium clay loam or clay upper subsoils and clay lower subsoils which are moderately stony (about 25 30 % total hard sandstone by volume) These profiles proved impenetrable to an auger between 50 70 cm depth because of hard sandstone From the soil inspection pit dug within this mapping unit Pit 1 it was observed that the sandstone occurs in pockets throughout the profile.
+This uneven distribution of profile stoniness explains why firstly the auger borings within this mapping unit were impenetrable at different depths and secondly why estimation of profile stone contents from the auger observations are lower than those observed from Pit 1.
+The interaction between these soil textures profile stone contents and moderate substructural conditions with the relatively dry climate which prevails at this locality acts to moderately restrict the soil profile available water for uptake by crop roots.
+This has the effect of reducing the level and consistency of crop yields and gives rise to a moderate risk of drought stress for those crops which are grown.

-ADAS Ref 2007/189/94 MAFF Ref EL 20/328 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS Ref 2007/195/94 MAFF Ref EL 20/328 Resource Planning Team Guildford Statutory Group ADAS Reading